 - Presenting real-time insights to the management on the profitability of the company, plant or project

-The solution: Leveraging insights from connecting CPQ and ERP
+The solution: Leveraging insights from ERP integration

 - Estimate costs and apply markups during the RFQ (Request for Proposal) process.
 Move accepted quotes including their new materials directly to the ERP system